 The demand for influencer marketing is huge.
 But how it is approached often looks like the wild, wild west, especially in Tech.
-So it’s no surprise that tool services and the tool market are developing around companies like Fixate.
-In this market, one area of greatest growth is in a toolset referred to as an influencer CRM.
-Managing your influencers is a challenge, but do you really need something unique to do it?
+So it’s no surprise that DevOps tool services and the DevOps tool market are developing around companies like Fixate.
+Fixate’s network of influencers – tech industry practitioners – is a goldmine of influential knowledge sources.
+But managing influencers can be a challenge.
+While there is a client relationship management toolset referred to as an Influencer CRM, those are designed for direct-to-consumer businesses.
+Nonetheless, they have some merit.

 The Influencer CRM concept

 An influencer CRM is, as you would expect, a tool to manage the contact details for your influencers, and the activity associated with each.
-The benefits Influencer CRMs bring above and beyond a traditional sales CRM tool are:
+The benefits Influencer CRMs bring over a traditional sales CRM tool are:

 - The ability to build outreach campaigns

 - Analytics (sometimes)

 All of this functionality can be created in a traditional CRM like SalesForce, but there are components unique to an influencer database.
 You don’t communicate with a contributor the same way you would a prospect.
 Getting a conversation started is easier, but keeping their attention and maintaining and deepening the relationship are a more collegial process than in a sales relationship.

 Influencer CRM value and ROI

 The one toolset feature that is the biggest value, but highest risk, is the database of existing contributors.
 This list could be amazing, or a total flop, and here is why: